50 Top Pizza List: A Critical Look at the ‘Best Pizzas in the World’

 Despite its (allegedly) misleading name, “50 Top Pizza,” the magazine explicitly states that its rating is not focused on the pizza itself or the pizzaiolo, but rather on the overall dining experience at a pizzeria, with the goal of providing a rating similar to the Michelin guide, based on the specific criteria mentioned above.

-The Italian Influence and Promotion of Neapolitan Pizza
+The Italian Influence and the Promotion of Neapolitan Pizza

 Although the magazine claims to be unbiased towards any particular style of pizza, the vast majority of pizzerias featured in the rankings serve Neapolitan pizza.
 Even in the US category, out of the 50 pizzerias listed, only a handful (depending on the year) do not serve Neapolitan pizza.
 Even then, these pizzerias often still exhibit strong Italian influences, such as Italian owners, Italian menus, or Italian ingredients.